 How do you start a virtual assistant business?

-Before I tell you how to start making money as a virtual assistant, it’s important you know a bit about me!
+Before I tell you how to become a virtual assistant and start making money, it’s important you know a bit about me!

 I started my business in 2011 due to the weak economy and little job security.
 Even as I started my business, I didn’t realize that’s what I was doing.